It has been six months since Hurricane Harvey hit Southeast Texas, leaving more than 200,000 homes damaged or destroyed by flood waters.

 - We wanted to repair our flooded home, but the process is just too overwhelming.

-- We completed the initial repairs, but our heart isn’t in it any longer – we’re physically and emotionally exhausted and we don’t have the stamina to see this through.
+- Our heart isn’t in it any longer after completing initial repairs.
+We’re physically and emotionally exhausted and we don’t have the stamina to see this through.

 - We had hoped the insurance money would allow us to make our home like new, but it’s not nearly enough.